cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 This document describes CPace which is a protocol that allows two parties that share a low-entropy secret (password) to derive a strong shared key without disclosing the secret to offline dictionary attacks.
-The CPace protocol was tailored for constrained devices, is compatible with any cyclic group of prime- and non-prime order.
+The CPace protocol was tailored for constrained devices and can be used on groups of prime- and non-prime order.

 --- middle